 5. Non-dairy Yogurt

 Yogurt can be an excellent regulator in the body, though dairy can cause quite the upset for most people.
-However, yogurt’s bacteria is one of the most calming to the digestive tract and potent at reducing cramps, bloating, and aiding with digestion.
+However, yogurt’s bacteria are calming to the digestive tract and potent at reducing cramps, bloating, and aiding with digestion.
 It can also be more effective than some supplements or other fermented foods because the strains are different.
 To get the benefits of yogurt without dairy, go for soy, coconut, or almond milk yogurt that doesn’t have added sweeteners.

 Be sure you avoid foods high in fat during a time when your stomach is in pain.
 While fats do aid in digestion, they also take longer to digest than these foods above … not something you particularly want when your stomach isn’t up to par.
 Stick to mostly bland foods lower in fiber, but still whole-food-based versus processed soups and crackers.
 Many fruits like papaya and strawberries can also be helpful, while ginger, lemon, and herbs like oregano can help fight bacteria and aid in digestion too.
 You can also add vegetable broth to any of these to drink hot, which will keep food moving through your system, provide the body with nutrients it needs to heal, and can also be soothing during a time of distress.

 For further help, see some FAQs in our Plant-Based Nutrition Guide for more information about plant-based eating for digestion.